sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Governance, Compliance, and Reporting

 1. IT Solutions are broken down into manageable parts (IT Products) in line with the [GoC Business Capability Model](https://gcconnex.gc.ca/file/group/21723432/al#3l3319941)
-2. IT Solutions are assessed against the IT Solutions Risk Assessment Framework (to be created - see [Coherent set of actions](#coherent-set-of-actions) and read [Risk Managing the Obtention of Software](#risk-managing-the-obtention-of-software)).
+2. IT Solutions are assessed against the IT Solutions Risk Assessment Framework (to be created - see [Coherent set of actions](#coherent-set-of-actions) and read [Managing the Risks of Obtaining of Software](#managing-the-risks-of-obtaining-of-software)).
 3. IT Product / IT Solution maintenance and support may be done in-house or outsourced to a 3rd party vendor
    - Outsourced maintenance and support may be given to a 3rd party different than the one providing the software licence.